victor-wayward/ironode/README.md

 - A Web application boilerplate based on Express/MongoDB
 - Authentication, Passport based
 - User Registration, Login and Logout pages
+- Social account login, Facebook, Google & LinkedIn
 - A user Profile page with avatar support
 - A Contact-Us Page
 - Templating with Handlebars
 - CSS with Bootstrap4a
 - Internationalization support
-- Google CAPTCHA support for registration, contact-us pages
+- Google CAPTCHA support for registration, Contact-Us pages
 - Good logging based on Winston and Morgan
 - Fair security based on helmet, bcrypt, sanitizer
 - Form validation with validator via socket.io, not awful AJAX